Polymorphic PtBi2: Growth, structure and superconducting properties: Abstract

 \section{Abstract}

 \ce{PtBi2} is a polymorphic system with interesting electronic properties.
 Here we report optimized crystal growth and structural characterization of pyrite-type and trigonal modification of \ce{PtBi2}.
-XRD data analysis and further Rietveld refinement confirms that trigonal \ce{PtBi2} crystallizes in non-centrosymmetric $P31m$ space group.
+Selected area electron diffraction, X-ray powder diffraction and further Rietveld refinement confirms that trigonal \ce{PtBi2} crystallizes in non-centrosymmetric $P31m$ space group, pyrite-type \ce{PtBi2} in $Pa\bar{3}$ space group.
 Series of \ce{Pt_{1-x}Rh_xBi2} samples was obtained for $x=0, 0.03, 0.35$ in the trigonal \ce{PtBi2} structure.
 These \ce{Pt_{1-x}Rh_xBi2} compounds become superconducting where critical temperature increases from $T_c=600$\,mK for $x=0$ up to $T_c=2.7$\,K for $x=0.35$.
 Furthermore we calculate the electronic band structure, using the structure parameters obtained.
 The calculated density of states (DOS) shows a minimum for the stochiometric compound at the Fermi level.
-Due to the topological properties of the electronic band structure material is a candidate for topological superconductivity.
+These findings warrant further research by broader array of experimental techniques, as well as the effect of the substitution on the non-trivial band structure.